 Making Toilet Paper Tube Bats

 Recycled toilet paper tubes work well to make these decorative bats.
-This is a guide about toilet paper tube bats
+This is a page about toilet paper tube bats

 This craft is a great use for empty toilet paper rolls.
 These can be used to hold candy, or suspended by a string as a decoration.
 Depending upon their age, children can help.